Society of St John the Evangelist: North American congregation

-The current superior, Br.
-James Koester SSJE, was born in Regina, Saskatchewan, Canada.
+Br.
+James Koester SSJE, a former superior, was born in Regina, Saskatchewan, Canada.
 He received his M.Div. from Trinity College, Toronto.
 He was ordained in Anglican Church of Canada in Diocese of British Columbia in 1985.
 He served in parish ministry for five years before coming to SSJE and was professed as a Brother in 1992.
 Br.
 James served in a variety of roles including Deputy Superior and Brother in Charge of Emery House.
 During his time there Grafton House was opened for monastic interns, men and women.

 Cowley Publications was run by the society until 2007, when it was sold to Rowman & Littlefield.

 Fellowship of Saint John (USA)

 The Fellowship of Saint John in the United States is a group of individuals (including men and women as well as both lay and ordained members) who wish to live in a closer relation with the brothers of the Society of St John the Evangelist.
 They write and follow a rule of life similar to The Rule under which the brothers live.
 Members of the fellowship support the society through their friendship and prayers, and look to SSJE for support and inspiration.
 They commit to reading and learning from the SSJE Rule of Life regularly and visiting on retreat when possible.
 There are about 1,000 men and women in the fellowship.